catderohan/PyBer_Analysis/README.md

 ## Summary
-A few business recommendations I would make regarding the results above:
+A few business recommendations I would make to Pyber regarding the results above:
-* Adjusting prices in suburban and rural areas so the average fire per rider isn't less than the average fare per driver.
+* Adjusting prices in suburban and rural areas so the average fare per rider isn't less than the average fare per driver.
 This tells me that Pyber is losing money on Suburban and Urban rides or does not have enough drivers for suburban or urban rides.
 * Increase drivers in rural and suburban areas as the cost per fare is higher than urban which means margins could be greater.
-* Look into dips and peaks that occured from Janurary through April.
-The last weekend in February showed an increase in all 3 city types.
+* Deep dive into dips and peaks that occured from Janurary through April to look at trends, for example the last weekend in February showed an increase in all 3 city types.
-* Even out the distribution of rural/suburban/urban making each profitable to help balance city types and not put all eggs in one balance.
+* Even out the distribution of rural/suburban/urban making each city type profitable to help balance profit.
 Urban also seems to fluctuate the most on total fares each week.
-With Urban being the top contributer on total fare amounts but also the most volatile, I'd want to make suburban and rural have more of a share of the profit.
+With Urban being the top contributer on total fare amounts but also the most volatile, I'd want suburban and rural to have more of a share of the profit.